Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 It’s still the case today that all-in-one systems generally don’t tend to perform as well as the best separates systems totalling similar amounts.
 However, such space-efficient, convenient, do-it-all designs are improving sonically by the year and becoming all the more compelling for it.
 Case in point: the JBL 4329P Studio Monitor.

-That the JBL are so versatile, not only in terms of connectivity and placement, while managing to sound so mature, is a testament to JBL’s persistent efforts in speaker design and electronics, and a milestone in all-in-one speaker systems of this kind and at this price.
+That the JBL are so versatile, not only in terms of connectivity and positioning, while managing to sound so mature, is a testament to JBL’s persistent efforts in speaker design and electronics, and a milestone in all-in-one speaker systems of this kind and at this price.
 Will the sonic sacrifice inherent in choosing all-in-one designs over separates systems always exist?
 Probably, but the once-wide gap is certainly getting narrower.
+This is a great option if you want high-end performance from a convenient speaker setup.

 Read our full JBL 4329P Studio Monitor review